Ryougetsu3606/MyEgo/README.md

 # MyEgo

-## Introduction
-Recent **multimodal large language models (MLLMs)** have made significant progress in egocentric video understanding and have been deployed on devices such as smart glasses.

-However, few works have explored whether MLLMs can perform ego-grounding - the ability to both understand and memorize **personalized concepts** (e.g., identifying and recalling which objects or actions 'belong' to the camera wearer in a video).

-**MyEgo** fills this gap.
-It is the first egocentric video QA dataset designed to evaluate MLLMs' ability to understand, remember, and reason about the camera wearer.

 ## Overview
 - 541 videos collected from 3 egocentric video dataset.
 - 5,012 manually annotated questions, each with open-ended (OE) and multiple-choice (MC) subtasks.